Evo Morales: Cochabamba protests: 2000–2002

-In August 2001, Banzer resigned due to terminal illness, and Jorge Quiroga took over as president.
-Under U.S. pressure, Quiroga sought to have Morales expelled from Congress by saying that Morales' inflammatory language had caused the deaths of two police officers in Sacaba near Cochabamba.
-He was unable to provide any evidence of Morales' culpability.
-140 deputies voted for Morales' expulsion, which came about in 2002.
-Morales said that it "was a trial against Aymara and Quechas".
+In 2001, Jorge Quiroga became Bolivia's president.
+Under U.S. pressure, Quiroga stated that Morales' inflammatory language had caused the deaths of two police officers in Sacaba and that he should be expelled from Congress.
+140 deputies voted for Morales' expulsion, which occurred in 2002.
+Morales called it "a trial against Aymara and Quechas".
 MAS activists interpreted it as evidence of the pseudo-democratic credentials of the political class.

-The MAS gained increasing popularity as a protest party, relying largely on widespread dissatisfaction with the existing mainstream political parties among Bolivians living in rural and poor urban areas.
-Morales recognized this, and much of his discourse focused on differentiating the MAS from the traditional political class.
-Their campaign was successful, and in the 2002 presidential election the MAS gained 20.94% of the national vote, becoming Bolivia's second largest party, being only 1.5% behind the victorious MNR, whose candidate, Gonzalo Sánchez de Lozada, became president.
-They won 8 seats in the Senate and 27 in the Chamber of Deputies.
-Now the leader of the political opposition, Morales focused on criticising government policies rather than outlining alternatives.
-He had several unconstructive meetings with Sánchez de Lozada but met with Venezuela's Hugo Chávez for the first time.
+MAS gained increasing popularity as a protest party, relying largely on widespread dissatisfaction with the mainstream parties in rural and poor urban areas.
+Recognising this, much of Morales' discourse focused on differentiating MAS from the traditional political class.
+Statements from Manuel Rocha, U.S. ambassador to Bolivia, that U.S. aid to Bolivia would be cut if MAS won an election also contributed to increased support for Morales.
+In the 2002 presidential election, MAS gained 20.94% of the national vote, becoming Bolivia's second largest party.
+MAS also won 8 seats in the Senate and 27 in the Chamber of Deputies.
+Now the leader of the political opposition, Morales met with Venezuelan President Hugo Chávez for the first time.
+The U.S. embassy urged other parties to sign a broad agreement to oppose MAS, while Morales alleged that the U.S. Central Intelligence Agency was plotting to assassinate him.

-Just prior to the election, the U.S. ambassador to Bolivia Manuel Rocha issued a statement declaring that U.S. aid to Bolivia would be cut if MAS won the election.
-However, exit polls revealed that Rocha's comments had served to increase support for Morales.
-(Ambassador Rocha was later arrested by the U.S. Department of Justice on criminal charges of being an agent for the Cuban government.)
-Following the election, the U.S. embassy characterised Morales as a criminal and encouraged Bolivia's traditional parties to sign a broad agreement to oppose the MAS; Morales himself began alleging that the U.S. Central Intelligence Agency was plotting to assassinate him.